 Yes, for now, these goals are somewhat beginner-level.
 If you see improvements and feel you are up for a challenge, you can modify them in the next few months.

-It is very important to change your goals as you develop a healthy habit.
+It is very important to change your goals as you develop healthy habits.

 And in this case, your ultimate resolution is to quit meat intake altogether.